ccr5/brasileirao-championship/README.md

 1. Install and run all requirements
 2. clone this repository
 3. Install all dependecies (npm install)
-4. Make migrations (truffle migrate)
+4. Make migrations (truffle migrate) to create a local smart contract

-##### Truffle Console
+##### Truffle Console and Develop

+**Truffle Console**
+It is like a browser console with server console.
+It's used in the same way as the browser console.
+You have real-time access to the information that is contained in the blockchain network.
-You can use truffle console to see info like address, values of variables and run functions like:
+You can use to see real time infos like address, create variables and run functions.
+For example:
 ```
 // loading info about the contract into app (front end)
 Brasileirao.deployed().then((instance) => { app = instance})